transpocamp/transportationcamp.org/events/new-england-2016/index.markdown

 Located two blocks west of the Kendall T-Station (Red Line) and between several garages, the Stata Center is easily accessible by car or public transit, parking information and directions from the T are available [here](http://www.gbcacm.org/venues/cambridge/mit-building-32-stata-center.html).

 ###Registration
-Registration for TransportationCamp NE 2016 is not yet open.
-Stay tuned for more details, or if you have any questions, reach out at <TranspoCamp@camsys.com> or [@TranspoCampNE](https://twitter.com/TranspoCampNE).
+Registration for TransportationCamp NE 2016 is now open!
+Please [Click Here](https://www.eventbrite.com/e/transportationcamp-new-england-2016-tickets-19296075080) to register.
+If you have any questions, reach out at <TranspoCamp@camsys.com> or [@TranspoCampNE](https://twitter.com/TranspoCampNE).
 You can also like us on [Facebook](https://www.facebook.com/pages/TransportationCamp-New-England/219391578269518).

 _**Media and Sponsorship Inquiries:** Please contact <TranspoCamp@camsys.com>._